woodardjoshua/API_AgAnalytics/Readme.txt

 Steps to Run Jupyternotebooks:
-            Please follow the steps in the Jupyternotebook_steps.docx
+            Please follow the steps in the Jupyternotebook_steps.docx.